Skip to main content

 Modeshift STARS is a free online tool that any school can adopt.
 As a starting point it asks you to conduct a simple survey to ascertain the actual and preferred modes of travel to school from which you can develop an action plan of activities and initiatives to reduce the negative impact car travel has.

-Some of these initiatives you may already have in place, such as bikeability training, Sustrans Big Walk and Wheel, national clean air day and taking part in Travel Smart week.
+Some of these initiatives you may already have in place, such as bikeability training, Sustrans Big Walk and Wheelnational clean air day and taking part in Travel Smart week.

-Modeshift STARS aims to bring all these things together to form a coherent travel plan that demonstrates the schools commitment and achievements towards the journey to net zero, reducing air pollution, reducing congestion at the school gate and helping to provide opportunities for increased physical activity.
+Modeshift STARS aims to bring all these things together to form a coherent travel plan that demonstrates schools commitment and achievements towards the journey to net zero, reducing air pollution, reducing congestion at the school gate and helping to provide opportunities for increased physical activity.

-Travel plans are also often required for planning consent for new school buildings and the mode of travel data you supply also helps to support wider local transport and health policies.
+Travel plans are also often required for planning consent for new school buildings, and the mode of travel data you supply also helps to support wider local transport and health policies.

 Email: sustainable.travel@derbyshire.gov.uk